erniebrodeur/xscreen_usb_unlocker/README.md

 ## TODO:

-* Add a --kill option to remove the other daemonizes.
 * Add a --name to trap for the device name (regex? substring?)
 * Add basic device detection to print out a pretty table to help configure it (offer options and save automatically?)